rust-lang/rust/src/doc/rustc/src/platform-support/armv7a-vex-v5.md

 `#![no_std]` crates can be built using `build-std` to build `core` and optionally `alloc`.
 Unwinding panics are not yet supported.

 `std` is partially implemented, but many modules (such as `thread`, `process`, `net`, etc...) will return errors.
 An allocator is provided along with partial support for the `time`, `env` and `io` modules.
-Filesystem operations over SDCard through `std::fs` are partially supported within the restrictions of the user enviornment (e.g. directories cannot be created, filesystem objects cannot be removed).
+Filesystem operations over SDCard through `std::fs` are partially supported within the restrictions of the user environment (e.g. directories cannot be created, filesystem objects cannot be removed).

 This target generates binaries in the ELF format that may uploaded to the brain with external tools.